-This output is not subject to scheduled revisions, however, the raw data used to calculate these statistics are occasionally revised to maintain the highest possible quality.
-When this happens, the latest release of House Price Statistics for Small Areas will be calculated using the revised data and any revised historic data will be included in the latest release.
+This output is not subject to scheduled revisions, however, the raw data used to calculate these statistics are occasionally revised to maintain the highest-possible quality.
+When this happens, the latest release of House price statistics for small areas (HPSSAs) will be calculated using the revised data and any revised historic data will be included in the latest release.

-If a particular area contained fewer than 5 property sales in a given year, the median, mean, lower quartile and tenth percentile are not reported.
-A minimum of 5 records is deemed necessary to produce a robust median house price, indicative of the prices in a particular area.
-This was agreed by our methodologists and has been standard practice with DCLG in historic releases.
+If a particular area contained fewer than five property sales in a given year, the median, mean, lower quartile and 10th percentile are not reported.
+A minimum of five records is deemed necessary to produce a robust median house price, indicative of the prices in a particular area.
+This was agreed by our methodologists and has been standard practice with the Ministry of Housing, Communities and Local Government (MHCLG) in historic releases.
 This approach results in some areas lacking 100% coverage, in particular the smaller geographic areas and individual house types.

-In order to identify the users and uses of HPSSA, regular communication with other producers of house price statistics, such as our HPI team, Department for Communities and Local Government (DCLG) and the LR, was carried out to understand the types of request users make for more detailed statistics on house prices.
+In order to identify the users and uses of HPSSA, regular communication with other producers of house price statistics, such as our House Price Index (HPI) team, MHCLG and HM Land Registry was carried out to understand the types of requests users make for more detailed statistics on house prices.
 The Neighbourhood Statistics Service team and our customer contact centre were also consulted to help gather more information about the potential users of HPSSA.
-The following broad groups of users have been identified:
+The following broad groups of users have been identified.

 Accessibility and clarity